GSA/digitalgov.gov/content/posts/2014-06-05-cdcs-digital-front-door-goes-responsive.md

 url: /2014/06/05/cdcs-digital-front-door-goes-responsive/
 date: 2014-06-05 10:32:57 -0400
 title: 'CDC&#8217;s Digital Front Door Goes Responsive'
 summary: 'Ask, and you shall receive.
 That was the strategy behind the new homepage from The Centers for Disease Control and Prevention.
-The new CDC.gov homepage debuted last month with a responsive design that offers a &amp;#8220;one-site-fits-all&amp;#8221; experience based on feedback from you, the public. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/456-x-257-Responsive-CDC-showcase-on-multiple-devices.jpg&quot; alt=&quot;456 x 257 Responsive CDC showcase on multiple devices&quot;'
+The new CDC.gov homepage debuted last month with a responsive design that offers a &#8220;one-site-fits-all&#8221; experience based on feedback from you, the public. {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/456-x-257-Responsive-CDC-showcase-on-multiple-devices.jpg" alt="456 x 257 Responsive CDC showcase on multiple devices"'
 categories:
   - Design
   - Mobile